safe-global/safe-core-sdk/packages/protocol-kit/README.md

 ### deploySafe

 Deploys a new Safe and returns an instance of the Protocol Kit connected to the deployed Safe.
-The address of the Master Copy, Safe contract version and the contract (`Safe.sol` or `SafeL2.sol`) of the deployed Safe will depend on the initialization of the `safeFactory` instance.
+The Singleton address, contract version and layer instance (`Safe.sol` or `SafeL2.sol`) of the deployed Safe will depend on the configuration used to create the `safeFactory`.

 ```js
 const safeAccountConfig: SafeAccountConfig = {